-At this sad moment, PAM pays tribute to Manu Dibango, whom the Covid-19 has just taken.
+PAM pays tribute to Manu Dibango, who left us one year ago, on March 24, 2020.
 The musician, a generous pioneer, has built bridges between Africa and the rest of the world.
 A look back at the first chapters of his fantastic novel-like life.

 It was such a brutal awakening yesterday.
 We already knew the bastard had caught him – coronavirus – but since the latest news of his condition were good, we thought that the indomitable old lion was going to be able to close this file, once again.
 But not this time: at 86 years old, our African uncle is gone for good.
 He left for “a night at the village” (“Soir au village”, a song he recorded in 1974), to join the ancestors who await him: Le Grand Kallé, Rochereau, Nino Ferrer, Ray Barretto, Alain Bashung and Jacques Higelin… and so many other musicians with whom he shared the stages and wrote some of the most beautiful pages in the history of music, and in our History.

 This is an article I would have preferred never to write, but since our uncle is gone, the time has come to honor his memory, rummaging through some of the chapters of his novel-like long life.
 I’ll open the first ones only, quoting his own words.